abdulwahabdevs/simple_projects/README.md

 # This is a repository for my simple projects.
-# Projects will be from beginner to Advanced.
+I will be doing some projects from beginner to Advanced on my journey to become developer.
+The projects will be uploaded every time I finish them.